AIdjis/Clustering/README.md

 ``Clustring project``

-this project used all techninque of clustring in scikit learn library with example of data.
+this project used all techninques of clustring in scikit learn library with example of data.